As the UK approached the triggering of Article 50 and Brexit negotiations, Scotland’s 19 higher education institutions set out their priorities.

 Students commencing their studies post-Brexit

-We would support a funded policy that enabled EU students to be treated more favourably than other international students for fees purposes.
+Looking beyond Brexit, we would support a funded policy that enabled EU students to be treated more favourably than other international students for fees purposes.
 This will help to maintain our relationships with our closest neighbours and will contribute to the diversity of subjects we can offer.

 We want to explore with Scottish Government what different models of association between Scotland and the EU could mean for the fees status of EU students, for instance if Scotland became part of the European Economic Area.